chamatheapp/chama-frontend-assignment/README.md

 * Never done anything with Firebase?
 You can follow [this guide](https://firebase.google.com/docs/web/setup) and it should give you a nice starting point.
 * If you wish to spend less time writing boilerplate code, go to http://todomvc.com/, on this website, you will find many sample implementations of the same TO-DO application, every time using a different framework.
 You can choose the [React](http://todomvc.com/examples/react/#/) implementation as a starting point.
 It's OK to use the same styling as the original application.
 * Don't need to re-invent the wheel, for components like Datepickers and/or Timepicker you can use [Material-ui](https://github.com/callemall/material-ui) or any other of your choice, it has great integration with React environments.
+* This is a test of your skills (mainly) with React, Redux and Firebase.
+Though we allow third-person libraries, keep in mind that we need to read some code of yours with those tools.

 ## Instructions
 Create a new repo into your favorite git platform (github, bitbucket, etc), copy this README into it.
 You're free to edit it, though it should preserve the must-have functionalities and stack.